Brett-Tanner/Journal/2024/Jun_24.md

     - [x] Add a course_resource join model
     - [x] Add category_resources method to Teacher that fetches through course & join model
       - Turned out I could just delegate to the course

+## June 20th

+- [] Try switching on force.ssl for both sites
+- [] Look into setting up emails for our new domains

+## LMS

+- [] When picking parent, it shows Object not org name in dropdown
+- [] Add view results button for teachers
+- [] Add level icons to tests
+- Need to add Resource model & controller for stuff like BrushUp/Get Up & Go/Snack
   - Add views
     - [] For management by staff
     - [] To show on the teacher page